 Large businesses typically deploy a team of staff or consultants to calculate and track corporate emissions.
-Smaller entities, by contrast, can start by using an online calculator like this one from UC Berkeley to get a good estimate of emissions.
-As illustrated in the image to the right, this calculator estimates Scope 1 and 2 emissions along with specific Scope 3 categories (which you can customize).
-The tool is a good place to start if you are new to calculating emissions.
+Smaller entities can start by using an online calculator to estimate emissions.
+As illustrated in the image to the right, this calculator estimates Scope 1 and 2 emissions along with specific Scope 3 categories.

 For more discussion on strategies to manage resource use, check out the business-specific webinars that were part of this year's Nelson Institute Earth Day Conference.

 Ten years ago almost three-quarters of Wisconsin's electricity came from coal but by 2050 experts predict that our electricity will be 100% renewable.
-Electricity is an increasingly clean fuel, which means transitioning activities--heating buildings, or moving goods--from fossil fuels to electricity is a great way to reduce your corporate emissions.
+Electricity is an increasingly clean fuel, which means transitioning activities, such as heating buildings, or moving goods, from fossil fuels to electricity can reduce corporate emissions.

 One way to reduce emissions is to transition your light-duty vehicles from gasoline to hybrid electric or battery-electric options.
 Wisconsin Clean Cities has resources to help you calculate savings and identify vehicles that will work for you.

 If you are considering a new facility, explore opportunities to be net zero energy or net zero carbon.
 An all-electric facility with on-site renewable energy can be net zero energy while a highly efficient facility that utilizes off-site renewable energy or carbon offsets can achieve net zero carbon status.
+Businesses are already making this transition with geothermal technology - learn more here.
 We highlight some aspects of both options, along with resources, in this primer.
 For more details on building a net zero building, check out the City of Eau Claire's Net Zero Design Guide.

-Your employees are a critical part of your operations so you need to involve them in your efforts to reduce emissions.
+Your employees are a critical part of your operations; be sure to involve them in your efforts to reduce emissions!

 Initiating a green team is a great way to engage employees.
-Sustain Dane offers a Green Team Roundtable where your team can connect to other Green Teams, sharing ideas and building momentum.
+Sustain Dane offers a Green Team Roundtable where your team can connect to other Green Teams, to share ideas and build momentum.

 For examples of ways other organizations leverage green teams, check out the case studies on the Wisconsin Sustainable Business Council website.

-Employees travel contributed to your emissions.
-That includes both employee commuting and when employees travel to attend meetings and other work-related events.
-The good news is that you can take action to reduce both kinds of emissions!
+Employee travel contributes to your emissions, including both employee commuting and travel to attend meetings and other work-related events.
+Take action to reduce both kinds of emissions:

 Every day your employees make hundreds or even thousands of decisions that affect your business.
 Will they turn off lights and equipment when not in use?
 Will they toss the paper in the nearby trash can or find a recycling bin?
 Will they seek out suppliers that meet your green critieria?

-To facilitate good workplace decisions make it easy for people to do the right things.
-A clearly-labeled recycling bin, next to the trash, makes it easy to separate items that can be recyled.
+To facilitate good workplace decisions make it easy for people to make smart choices.
+A clearly-labeled recycling bin makes separate items that can be recyled easy.
 Clear messages about equipment usage (e.g., "always turn off your monitor if you'll be away from your desk for five minutes or more") clear up any confusion about what to do.
-It's also important to celebrate when people do the right things; simple acknowledgements can reinforce important habits.
+Then, celebrate success; simple acknowledgements can reinforce important habits.
 Thank a colleague for turning off the lights as you leave the conference room or provide treats for a team that's doing a great job recycling.
 Your acknowledgement will reinforce good habits and encourage others to adopt those habits as well.

-You can also influence what employees do by making certain practices the new normal--by creating social norms around those practices.
-To learn more about making change easy and the new normal, check out the webinars on the Cool Choices website.
+You can also influence what employees do by creating social norms around those practices.
+To learn more, check out the webinars on the Cool Choices website.

-When organizations install renewable energy they typically install solar electric (photovoltaic) systems.
-A wind turbine might also be an option if you are in a rural setting in Dane County.
+Although most organizations typically install solar electric (photovoltaic) systems when transitioning to renewable energy, a wind turbine might also be an option if you are in a rural setting within Dane County.